fatinsourav/Damn-Vulnerable-Flask-Application/README.md

-# Damn-Vulnerable-Flask-Application
+<h1>What is Damn-Vulnerable-Flask-Application?</h1>
-DVFA( Damn Vulnerable Flask Application) is an intentionally vulnerable application.It's aim to aid for security researchers and students to test their skills,help developers to better understand web security.
+<p>DVFA( Damn Vulnerable Flask Application) is an intentionally vulnerable application.It's aim to aid for both security researchers and students to test their skills,help developers to better understand web security.</p>
-This application contains these bugs:
 	1.Os Command Injection
 	2.Code Injection
 	3.Source Code Disclousre